paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

   - `PUBL_Dataset_S1.Snakefile`: combine the tables containing the information about the samples, the sequencing data, and the number of DNA molecules available for *de novo* assembly into a single XSLX file
+  - `PUBL_FigureS_freeBayescorrection.Snakefile`: plot the supplementary figure summarising the results of the substitution types and minor allele frequencies that were observed when correcting the contig sequences using freeBayes

 X. `ENVS`: conda environments for the use with Snakemake